Reports to: CEO or her delegate

 - Administrative tasks such as support for travel arrangements and post incurred expenses to the summary sheet.

 - Administer and manage inbound/outbound mail, including priority post, packages, courier services, and other correspondence.

 - Maintain the reception in a tidy and presentable manner.

 - Accept and monitor inbound shipments as necessary.

 - Maintain high levels of confidentiality while assisting colleagues with reports or spreadsheets.

 - General administrative tasks such as drafting correspondence, creating and using Excel spreadsheets, PowerPoint presentations etc…

 - Other related duties as assigned, from time to time.

 EDUCATION AND EXPERIENCE

-- Minimum of 10 years’ experience working with NGOs, organizations, interest groups and government, agencies or business/corporate entities;
+- Experience with NGOs, organizations, interest groups and government or government agencies or business/corporate entities.

 KNOWLEDGE, SKILLS AND ABILITIES